florenceasitwas/site/_sources/paatz-smn.md

 east wall, wooden crucifix, early 14th century; Byzantinizing painting on the arms of the cross (Cimabue style ?); the scenes at the feet of Christ by Raffaello Ximenes, 17th century (194).
 Next to the crucifix, small painted silhouette figures on sawn-out wood, 17th century.
-Also a half-figure, Christ as the Man of Sorrows, terracotta or cartapesta, 2nd half of the 15th century, heavily overpainted.
+Also a half-figure, *Christ as the Man of Sorrows*, terracotta or cartapesta, 2nd half of the 15th century, heavily overpainted.

 On the staircase leading to the subterranean room under the Rucellai Chapel (see note 136), a